digitalocean/terraform-provider-digitalocean/website/docs/d/image.html.md

 * `image` - The id of the image.
 * `distribution` - The name of the distribution of the OS of the image.
 * `min_disk_size`: The minimum 'disk' required for the image.
 * `private` - Is image a public image or not.
-Public images represents Linux distributions or Application, while non-public images represent snapshots and backups and are only available within your account.
+Public images represent Linux distributions or One-Click Applications, while non-public images represent snapshots and backups and are only available within your account.
 * `regions`: The regions that the image is available in.
 * `type`: Type of the image.